 In this project, you are to consider the various configurations for the blocker or filter and decide which works the best.
 You can use any of the three analysis options.
-The output
+The output from your analysis should show how well the filter will work.
+This requires that the loss in the lines be included (which it is not in the Fall '99 Matlab file).

 You must design two systems.
 One should block some cable TV channel and leave most other channels unaffected.
 The other should block 10MHz while allowing 14.4MHz to pass more-or-less unaffected.
-You must also consider at least two designs and select the one that works better.

 Once the analysis has been done, you must either build a channel blocker for a TV channel (two F-type Tee connectors will be provided, but you will have to obtain your own cable) or do the experiment in the studio showing that the 10MHz signal is blocked while the 14.4MHz signal is not.
 If you choose to build the TV channel blocker, you should test it yourself and record the results (e.g. channels blocked and channels unaffected).
-If you do the experiment in the studio, you must record the input and output voltages at 8MHz, 9MHz ...
+Then, you must demonstrate its efficacy to a TA using the cable feed in the studio.
+If you do the lower frequency experiment in the studio, you must record the input and output voltages at 8MHz, 9MHz ...
 15MHz (1MHz increments).